What is Equipment Finance?

 What are Unsecured Business Loans for Equipment Finance?

-Unsecured business loans allow a business to acquire funds from a lender without providing collateral.
+An unsecured business loan allows a business to acquire funds from a lender without providing collateral.
 Collateral is used as security for loan repayment and could include your home, vehicle, personal savings, and more.
 The lack of collateral on an unsecured business loan is often reflected by higher interest rates.

 How does an Unsecured Business Loan work?